k-box/k-box/docs/developer/index.md

 - [Transfer Project ownership to another Project Administrator](./support/transfer-project-ownership.md)  (_requires physical access_)

-### First step of a techinical support request solving
+### First step of a technical support request solving

 The very first step of solving each support request is gather the largest amount of information from the user about the action he/she has performed.
 This includes: